+Furthermore, the DIP created a Réseau d'Enseignement Prioritaire (REP)60 in 2006 in order to promote the quality of schools in working-class areas.
 In this way, a pilot project was launched at the primary school of Les Tattes/Gros-Chêne in Onex.
-During the beginning of the 2008 school year, fourteen schools will have integrated the REP.
+During the beginning of the 2008 school year, fourteen schools will have integrated the REP. Seventeen schools were part of this network at the start of the 2011 school year.
+It is to be noted that the majority of students attending these schools have a foreign mother tongue.